 Name and Logo (PDF) (15 pp, 646 KB) (EPA/600/R-08/029) March 2008

-ETV has been a voluntary program and has operated as a public/private partnership through cooperative agreements between EPA and private, nonprofit research institutes called ETV verification centers.
-These centers have tested and evaluated the performance of technologies in all environmental media—air, water and land.
+ETV was a voluntary program and operated as a public/private partnership through cooperative agreements between EPA and private, nonprofit research institutes called ETV verification centers.
+These centers tested and evaluated the performance of technologies in all environmental media—air, water and land.
 In 2005, ETV initiated Environmental and Sustainable Technology Evaluations (ESTE), in which priority technology categories for meeting EPA needs were verified through contracts with verification organizations.

-ETV efforts have been guided by the expertise of stakeholder groups.
+ETV efforts were guided by the expertise of stakeholder groups.
 These groups consisted of representatives of verification customers for particular technology sectors, including:

 - Technology purchasers and users

 - State and federal regulators and permitters